Wolverine971/9takes/src/blog/community/memetic-comments.md

 **Give your opinion before you see other people's views.** Lurking wasn't always a thing.
 Comments should be hidden before you comment.
 This would encourage independent thought and curb the memetic trend in online interactions.
 9takes does this.

 **Questions > Hot takes**.
-"Hot takes," or posts do not solicit feedback.
+"Hot takes" or posts do not solicit feedback.
 Unless someone specifically asks you to write something, posting something online can feel like shouting into the void.
 Plus, posts or hot takes create a binary situation where you agree or disagree.
 Questions invite responses and open the door to learning something new.
 [Check out the questions asked on 9takes](/questions).

 Refocusing on respectful engagement and diverse perspectives can rejuvenate online discourse, enhancing mutual understanding.